s4m77/DSAIT4205-Control-Dataset/README.md

 ### Code and Dataset

-The "Continuous Line" dataset was generated using [this](data.ipynb) Jupyter notebook, which is available on [GitHub](https://github.com/s4m77/DSAIT4205-Control-Dataset).
+The Continuous Line dataset was generated using [this](data.ipynb) Jupyter notebook, also available [here](https://github.com/s4m77/DSAIT4205-Control-Dataset/blob/main/data.ipynb).
 Running the full notebook will generate the `data` directory.